Ibibo: PayU India

 In 2011, Ibibo rolled out its payment gateway innovation called PayU in the Indian market, to permit websites to integrate e-commerce transactions through online payments.
 With PayU, a business can process payment by using credit cards and debit cards (for more than 50 banks), and online banking for banks including ICICI, HDFC, SBI, and Axis Bank.
 PayU provides an API for integration and transaction analytics to improve the speed and security of payment processing.
 PayU India launched of a first-of-its kind premium deferral payment facility for consumers 'LazyPay' aimed at those who transact digitally for any amount between ₹500 and ₹2,500 and is an option to pay later.

 redbus.in

 Redbus.in became a part of ibibo group via a 100% acquisition in June 2013. redBus is India's most popular online bus ticketing platform, both on mobile and on desktop.
 The business also owns BOGDS, a cloud computing service for bus operators, and SeatSeller, a GDS for bus inventory distribution.

-redBus has recently started its carpooling and bike pooling platform called rPool in Delhi.
+redBus has started its carpooling and bike pooling platform called rPool in Delhi.

 YourBus

-In March 2014 ibibo Group acquired Bangalore-based bus tracking startup YourBus.
-YourBus, founded by BITS-Pilani graduates Rajesh Mallipeddi and Satya Padmanabham in 2011, is a GPS-based bus tracking and analytics platform.
+In March 2014, ibibo Group acquired Bangalore-based bus tracking startup YourBus.
+YourBus, founded by BITS-Pilani graduates from Rajesh Mallipeddi and Satya Padmanabham in 2011, is a GPS-based bus tracking and analytics platform.
 The YourBus application on a smartphone shows users the location of a bus in real time on a map.
 It also tells the users about the arrival time at their pick-up point along with SMS updates.